-Academic Subjects: All courses are academic subjects, with the exception of study hall and homework assistance.
+Academic Subjects: All courses are academic subjects, with the exception of study hall, freshman academy study hall, sophomore academy study hall and tutorial

 Credit: Credit is the numerical designation assigned for passing a course.
 The amount of credit is listed with each course in the course listing section of each department.